Semi-Automated Waste Disposal System (SAWDS) - Cobargo

 Will the Cobargo Transfer Station be closed during the project?

-No. The transfer station will continue to operate during the trial period and be accessible for eligible landholders during daylight hours i.e. 7am – 7pm, 6 days per week.
+No. The existing waste and recycling centre will continue to operate during the trial period on its normal 2 x half day roster and on completion of the trial be accessible for eligible landholders during daylight hours i.e. 7am – 6pm, 6 days per week.

 What works will be carried out?

-The site will be upgraded with some earthworks to extend the current hardstand pad for residents to drive through to deposit their waste and recyclables, and for a waste collection contractor to remove and exchange bins.
+The site is being upgraded with an extension of the current hardstand pad for residents to drive through to deposit their waste and recyclables, and for a waste collection contractor to remove and exchange bins.
+Site fencing has been repaired with the addition of new fencing where needed.
+Site access will be incorporated with a card activated access system.

-Solar panels will be installed within the site and each compactor unit will have its own solar power supply to run without the need for mains electricity.
+Solar panels will be installed within the site, and each compactor unit will have its own solar power supply to run without the need for mains electricity.
+Site lighting and security systems including CCTV cameras will be installed during February/March.

-The compactor units and bins will be fitted with fire suppression equipment to protect the technology being used and "back to base” monitoring will provide Operations with real time data to manage the service.
+The compactor units will have fire identification sensors to protect the technology being used and "back to base” monitoring will provide operations with real time data to manage the service.

 Who can use the new system?

-This trial project will be available to residents in the northern part of the shire who do not receive a waste service to their property.
+This trial project will be available to eligible residents in the northern part of the shire who do not receive a waste collection service to their property.

 Which community stakeholder groups were consulted and informed about the project?